 Due to the bullish targets set by car manufacturers, the NRMA is now predicting the emergence of Level Four Automation in the local market in three years.
 The cars can handle most situations and human input will only be needed in a few cases.
-Some models are already being tested in Australian roads.
+Some models are already being tested on Australian roads.

 Full automation will be achieved with the advent of Level Five technologies.
 These are cars that do not even have a steering wheel as it is unnecessary.
-According to the report, they can become available as early as 2025 based on the commitment of major manufacturers like Volkswagen and Daimler-Bosch.
+According to the report, they can become available as early as 2025 based on the commitment of significant manufacturers like Volkswagen and Daimler-Bosch.

 The report also forecasts a drop in vehicle ownership as more people will prefer to use mobile services such as Uber to book a ride whenever they need to travel.
-They can simply choose the type of automated car that would best fit their needs in each instance.
+They can just choose the type of automated car that would best fit their needs in each instance.

-Cars are able to self brake, turn and accelerate
+Cars are able to self-brake, turn and accelerate

 The NRMA notes that Australia is not adequately prepared for the changes to come.
 They have listed some recommendations to maximize the benefits to the economy and minimize the impact on vulnerable sectors.
 Both the government and private sector need to adapt as soon as possible.